posthtml/posthtml-head-elements/README.md

 Note that the HTML head elements are inserted into the document in the spatial order they are laid out - from top to bottom

 It is possible to mix the head elements, but the JSON syntax requires a unique key.
-Therefore, if you are using more than one head element place an underscore immediately afterwards.
+Therefore, if you are using more than one head element, place an underscore immediately afterwards.

-An example of a JSON file with multiple head elements is below.
+An example of a JSON file with multiple head elements:

 ```json
 {